XuegongLab/neoguider/README.md

 ## License

-NeoGuider (including all the third-party tools that NeoGuider uses) can be used, free of any charges, for academic and educational purpose.
+NeoGuider (including all the third-party tools that NeoGuider uses) can be used, free of any charges, for non-profit use (e.g., for academic and educational purpose).
-For NeoGuider and some of the third-party tools, you have to apply for its commercial license in order to use the corresponding tool for commercial (for-profit) purpose.
+For NeoGuider and some of the third-party tools, you have to pay some licensing fee in order to use the corresponding tool for any for-profit purpose.

 ### Our license

 There are two licensing options for NeoGuider:

 - GNU AFFERO GENERAL PUBLIC LICENSE, Version 3, 19 November 2007.
-  We impose the additional restriction that you cannot use the code in this repository commercially with this license.
+  We impose the additional restriction that you cannot use the code in this repository for-profit with this license.

-- Commercial license.
-For commercial licensing options, please contact weilei92 AT tsinghua DOT edu DOT cn
+- License allowing for-profit use.
+For this licensing option, please contact weilei92 AT tsinghua DOT edu DOT cn

 ### Third-party licenses

 NeoGuider uses some third-party tools that have their own licenses.
-More specifically, the third-party tools UVC, netMHCpan, netMHCstabpan (and optionally PRIME^1 and MixCR^1) are free for academic use but require commercial licensing for for-profit use.
+More specifically, the third-party tools UVC, netMHCpan, netMHCstabpan (and optionally PRIME^1 and MixCR^1) are free of charges for non-profit use but require paid licences for any for-profit use.
-Although this repository internally uses these tools, we do not have the licenses to use them commercially.
+Although this repository internally uses these tools, we do not have the licenses to use them for-profit.
 For more information about the licensing options for these tools, please contact their organizations.

 ^1: NeoGuider runs MixCR and PRIME but does not use their results in the final prediction of NeoGuider.
-If you would like to use their results for commercial purpose, then you should get their commercial licenses.
+If you would like to use their results for-profit, then you should get their corresponding for-profit licenses.

 Notably, if you used NeoGuider to perform a task that does not use a given third-party tool, then the license of this third-party tool (which you did not use) is irrelevant to you.
-The tasks performed by the third-party tools that require commercial licensing for for-profit use are as follows:
+The tasks performed by the third-party tools that require paid licenses for any for-profit use are as follows:
 UVC: detection of neoepitope candidates;
 netMHCpan, netMHCstabpan, and PRIME: feature extraction from pre-detected candidates;
 MixCR: TCR clonotype detection.